eclipse-archived/ceylon-lang.org/documentation/tour/named-arguments.md

             user.name, order.total, order.confimationNumber);
 </pre>

-This works fine, I suppose.
-However, Ceylon provides an alternative method invocation protocol that is usually easier to read when there are more than one or two arguments:
+This works fine, however Ceylon provides an alternative method invocation protocol that is usually easier to read when there are more than one or two arguments: